 This is the climb to the top of Elephant Mountain, a notible landmark in Cave Creek.

-I started at the Spur Cross parking lot and walked into the park making a left turn on the Spur Cross trail.
-Continue on this trail for about .82 miles to the junction of the Tortuga trail
+I started at the Spur Cross parking lot and walked into the park, making a left turn on the Spur Cross trail.
+Continue on this trail for about 0.82 miles to the junction of the Tortuga trail and turn right.

-At 2.44 miles you reach the jct of Forest trail 252 with a sign that plainly says trail, continue straight ahead to the left of the sign uphill.
-The trail get quite steep in this area as you make the climb toward the saddle.
+At 2.44 miles, you reach the jct of Forest trail 252 with a sign that plainly says trail, continue straight ahead to the left of the sign uphill.
+The trail gets quite steep in this area as you make the climb toward the saddle.

-Coming up to the next rock formation go around to the left side and then up over, at this point you'll see a false summit.
-Don't worry you're almost to the true summit.
-At this point you should notice the vegatation becomes more grass than shrubs at least the time of the year I hiked it.
+Coming up to the next rock formation, go around to the left side and then up over.
+At this point, you'll see a false summit.
+Don't worry, you're almost to the true summit.
+At this point, you should notice the vegetation becomes more grass than shrubs, at least the time of the year I hiked it.

 Once at the top, you'll have views of the entire park, Cave Creek, Phoenix, and the route you came up.
 There is a rock pile some people constructed with a primitive summit register.
 Those who climb this may want to consider upgrading the hardware as it consisted of an old Tupperware container full of cracks.
 From here to get down, just reverse the way you came up.
 Also, be careful with the Teddy Bear Cholla as there are groves of these all over.